mflx/academic-kickstart/content/consulting/makeproductwork.md

 MakeProduct.Work is a Product Management and Organisational Development consultancy, located in Berlin.

     We help you with finding the right Product Strategy, how to manage an innovation portfolio, scaling your organization, or getting transparency over teams.
-And many more.. just talk to us!

 ## Team